 Facilitated by donations from SIDA (Swedish International Development Cooperation Agency), initial project activities are under way in Pakistan, Thailand and Vietnam.

-IUCN (International Union for Conservation of Nature) acts as resource partner for the project, which is implemented by the FAO Regional Office for Asia and the Pacific Office (RAP), within the framework of the Mangroves for the Future (MFF) initiative.
-Technical assistance is being provided by the USAID Lowering Emissions in Asia’s Forests (LEAF) Program and the UN-REDD Program.
+IUCN (International Union for Conservation of Nature) acts as a resource partner for the project, which is implemented by the FAO Regional Office for Asia and the Pacific Office (RAP), within the framework of the Mangroves for the Future (MFF) initiative.
+The USAID Lowering Emissions are providing technical assistance in Asia’s Forests (LEAF) Program and the UN-REDD Program.